Key Facts

 What if I get yeast infections all the time?

-Some women get yeast infections every month around the time of their menstrual periods.
-Your health care provider may tell you that you need to take medicine every month to prevent yeast infections.
+Some people get yeast infections every month around the time of their menstrual periods.
+Your HCP may tell you that you need to take medicine every month to prevent yeast infections.
 This is done to stop the symptoms from developing, or if you get a lot of infections, you may be told that you need to take oral pills for up to 6 months.
-Never self-treat unless you’ve talked to your health care provider.
+Never self-treat unless you’ve talked to your HCP.